obsidian-tasks-group/obsidian-tasks/docs/Scripting/Placeholders.md

 <span class="related-pages">#feature/scripting</span>

 > [!released]
-> Templating was introduced in Tasks X.Y.Z.
+> Placeholders were introduced in Tasks X.Y.Z.

 ## Summary

-- Tasks provides a templating facility to enable filters to access the location of the query file.
+- Tasks provides a placeholder facility to enable filters to access the location of the query file.
-- Any known variable inside a pair of `{{` and `}}` strings is expanded to a value obtained from the query file's path.
+- Any known property inside a pair of `{{` and `}}` strings is expanded to a value obtained from the query file's path.
 - For example,:
   - `{{query.file.path}}` might get expanded to
   - `some/sample/actions on my hobby.md` - for any Tasks queries inside that file.
-- The available values for use in template strings are listed in [[Query Properties]].
+- The available values for use in placeholders are listed in [[Query Properties]].

 ## Checking template variables

-The [[Explaining Queries|explain]] instruction shows how templates are interpreted.
-This can be used to understand how template variables are expanded.
+The [[Explaining Queries|explain]] instruction shows how any placeholders in the query are interpreted.
+This can be used to understand how placeholders are expanded generally.

-For example, when the following query with [[Query Properties]] in [[Placeholders|template variables]] is placed in a tasks query block in the file `some/sample/file path.md`:
+For example, when the following query with [[Query Properties]] in [[Placeholders|placeholders]] is placed in a tasks query block in the file `some/sample/file path.md`:

 <!-- snippet: DocsSamplesForExplain.test.explain_placeholders.approved.query.text -->
 ```text